yajiex/Reading-notes-for-Professional-JavaScript-for-Web-Developers/chapter_6_object-oriented_programming.md

 * Once a property has been defined as nonconfigurable, it cannot become configurable again.
 Any attempt to call `Object.defineProperty()` and change any attribute other than `writable` causes an error.
 * `Object.defineProperties()`: define more than one property on an object
 * `Object.getOwnPropertyDescriptor()`: retrieve the property descriptor for a given property
-* In the following Constructor Pattern sample, `person1` and `person2` both have a `contructor` property that points back to `Person`.
+* In the following Constructor Pattern sample, `person1` and `person2` both have a `constructor` property that points back to `Person`.
 The major downside to constructors is that methods are created once for each instance.
       function Person(name, age) {
           this.name = name;
           this.age = age;